SAFEGUARDING CHILDREN POLICY

 Playground equipment and its use is supervised during all breaks during the school holiday clubs.

+If the equipment is used during lesson time supervision is again maintained.
 A decision is made, recorded and enforced if inclement weather (damp / icy) means that equipment becomes unsafe to use on a particular day.

 Playground Supervision during School Holiday Clubs